raquelredo/raquelredo.github.io_site/_posts/blog/2017-04-09-what-s-going-on-time.md

 ---
 layout: "post"
 title: "What's going on time"
-excerpt: "A regular day in the life of a wanna be data scientist"
+excerpt: "A regular day in the life of a wanna be data scientist."
 categories: blog
 tags: [Beginners,data science,About me]
 author: rachel